-Finding and creating direct and powerful filmed stories is heart of Frank’s work.
-For more than 25 years he has created short form films with eclectic focus – from Medal of Honor recipients, to holocaust survivors, CEOs to Olympic athletes, neurosurgeons to teens struggling to beat the odds.
-He produced moving work for major corporations and justice-oriented nonprofits in equal measure.
-The exploratory process, the fascination with the dynamics of each individual life, which has grounded the practice and the storytelling.
-Frank has BA from Yale and lives in New York, and enjoys road trips with his lovely, creative wife.
+Finding and creating direct and powerful filmed stories are the heart of Frank’s work.
+For more than 25 years he has created short form films with eclectic focus – from Medal of Honor recipients to holocaust survivors, CEOs to Olympic athletes, neurosurgeons to teens struggling to beat the odds.
+He has produced moving work for major corporations and justice-oriented nonprofits in equal measure.
+The exploratory process, the fascination with the dynamics of each individual life, grounded the practice and the storytelling.
+Frank has BA from Yale and lives in New York where he enjoys road trips with his lovely, creative wife.

-David Winton found Winton/duPont Films in 1988.
-He has produced award-winning documentaries and short form films at world leading broadcasters, corporations, educational and not-for-profit institutions.
-His PBS film, Code Rush, is considered the defining film of first Internet boom and his last two films for National Geographic – Interrogating Saddam and Suburban Jihad – won Cine Gold Eagles.
-David is board of San Francisco Film Society and Phillips Academy’s Addison Gallery and the Institute for Recruiting Teachers.
+David Winton founded Winton/duPont Films in 1988.
+He has produced award-winning documentaries and short form films for world-leading broadcasters, corporations, educational and not-for-profit institutions.
+His PBS film, Code Rush, is considered the defining film of the first Internet boom and his last two films for National Geographic – Interrogating Saddam and Suburban Jihad – won Cine Gold Eagles.
+David is on the board of the San Francisco Film Society and Phillips Academy’s Addison Gallery and the Institute for Recruiting Teachers.
 David is graduate of Harvard and lives with his wife in San Francisco.

 Director of Client Partnerships

 Kelcey is award-winning filmmaker.
 She received B.A. from University of Texas at Austin, and M.F.A. in Documentary Film from Stanford University.
 Kelcey’s films have screened at SXSW and Berlinale, been broadcast on PBS Independent Lens, and received support the Sundance and Tribeca Film Institutes, and the MacArthur Foundation.
 Kelcey has been producer at Winton/duPont Films for over ten years.